Janice Reid: Career

-On her retirement from the position of Vice-Chancellor of the University of Western Sydney in December 2013, Reid was made an Emeritus Professor in recognition of her distinguished service to the University, with its 40,000 students and more than 3000 staff.
+In 1998 she was appointed Vice Chancellor and President of the University of Western Sydney.
+On her retirement in December 2013 after 16 years in the role, Reid was made an Emeritus Professor in recognition of her distinguished service to the University, by then with 40,000 students and more than 3000 staff.
+She was also awarded an Honorary Doctorate of the University with a building and community art prize named in her honour.